|Funding for:||UK Students, EU Students, International Students|

 |Funding amount:||The bursary covers the tuition fees and provides a tax-free stipend of approximately £15,609 per year for the duration of the project (three years).|

-Applications are invited to undertake a 3-year PhD programme in partnership with industry to address key challenges in on-platform manufacturing engineering.
-The successful candidate will be based at the Rolls-Royce University Technology Centre (UTC) in Manufacturing Technology and On-Wing Technology (https://www.nottingham.ac.uk/utc/index.aspx ) at the University of Nottingham.
-Having state-of-the-art purpose-built facilities, the UTC offers a world-class environment for the realisation of high impact research projects.
+Applications are invited to undertake 3-years PhD programme in partnership with industry to address key challenges in on-platform manufacturing engineering.
+The successful candidate will be based at the Rolls-Royce University Technology Centre (UTC) in Manufacturing Technology and On-Wing Technology (https://www.nottingham.ac.uk/utc/index.aspx) at the University of Nottingham.
+Having state-of-the-art purpose built facilities, the UTC offers a world-class environment for the realisation of high impact research projects.

-We are seeking applicants for an anticipated October 2021 start on a project with Rolls-Royce plc.
+We are seeking applicants for a project with Rolls-Royce plc.

 The Rolls-Royce funded Studentship is the result of the expanding manufacturing activities sponsored at the Rolls-Royce UTC dealing with in-depth investigations of the response of advanced aerospace materials to various manufacturing operations in the scope of robust manufacture of safety critical aero-engine components.

 The project will deal with the micromechanics and in-depth materials analysis of advanced aerospace materials upon manufacturing operations to understand the materials response to manufacturing process to efficiently support the manufacture of aerospace components.
 This will involve using a wide range of sophisticated testing and analysis techniques including not only the study of conventional manufacturing process of advanced aerospace materials but also the state-of-the-art materials investigation such as Scanning electron microscope (SEM), X-ray diffraction (XRD), Electron backscatter diffraction (EBSD), Transmission electron microscope (TEM) and in-situ micromechanics.